 Are There Different Kinds Of Life Insurance Plans?

-There are a range of life insurance policies out there designed to suit people of different ages and circumstances.
+There are several types of life insurance policies out there designed to suit people of different ages and circumstances.
 Generally speaking, in Ireland you will find Whole of Life insurance and Term Life Insurance.
 Here are the key differences between the two along with some other points to be aware of.

 Whole of Life

-As the name suggests, this type of plan covers you for your entire life, leaving a lump sum when you die.
-There are two kinds of Whole of Life options out there, which as as follows:
+As the name suggests, this type of life cover plan covers you for your entire life, leaving a lump sum when you die.
+There are two options of this life cover out there, which as as follows:

-- Guaranteed Whole of Life, where the price is fixed for the entirety of the cover, presuming you keep up with your premiums.
+- Guaranteed option, where the price is fixed for the entirety of the cover, presuming you keep up with your premiums.

-- Reviewable Whole of Life, where the insurer can review your premiums, potentially leading to significant price hikes.
+- Reviewable option, where the insurer can review your premiums, potentially leading to significant price hikes.
 Though they can seem like an attractive option at first thanks to low initial premiums, they can often end up being unaffordable in later life.

-This type of plan covers you for a set period of time, for example 40 years, and once that term is over you are no longer covered.
+Term life insurance covers you for a set period of time, for example 40 years, and once that term is over you are no longer covered.
 In other words, the benefits will only be paid out if you die during the term of the policy.
-The different kinds of Term Life options are:
+The different kinds of Term Life Insurance options are: